Irteja/Mini-Account-Management-System/readme.md

 ## Screenshots

-Below are placeholders for screenshots.
-Add images to the `Screenshots` folder and update the paths if needed.
+Below are some screenshots of the projects.

 ### Login Page
 ![Login](wwwroot/screenshot-for-mini-account-system/image-1.png)